 - Sonoma County’s 2018 Recycling Guide is an example of free comprehensive recycling guide for residents.

-- Sonoma County’s video introducing their new dual stream recycling cart in Windsor ties the importance of recycling right to current challenges in the recycling industry.
-National Sword.
+- Sonoma County Resource Recovery video introducing their new dual stream recycling cart in Windsor ties the importance of recycling right to current challenges in the recycling industry.

 - San Jose is renegotiating its contracts with solid waste haulers and is exploring methods to encourage residences and businesses to produce less waste.

 - San Diego’s hauler requests suspension of all revenue payments and charge for materials received from the city instead.

 - Grass Valley City Council approved an annual rate increase for garbage collection service.